Simon946/Simon946/README.md

 -standard features are used

 ### A note on performance
 Performance only matters when it matters.
 Of course it is good practice to think of widely used efficient algorithms when beginning a new project, however, do not make code less readable and don't waste your time to make the code quicker.
 Choose the most intuitive option, not the fastest option.
+For some applications, performance has the highest priority but code usability and functionality should be the default priorities.
 Here is what you should do instead if you have measured performance and have noticed that a piece of code is too slow:
 This is in the order from do first to do last.
 -buy a faster computer -> this might sound expensive, but optimizing code takes time and time is money